News and its anticipation in stock trading.

 First of all, this speaks of the country’s weakness, its low wages and weak economy as a whole.

-Every novice trader who decides to trade using fundamental analysis in Forex
+Every novice trader who decides to trade using fundamental analysis on Forex

-faces the problem that he simply does not know how certain news can affect the market, how long the price moves on average after the news is published, and why the market sometimes does not react to it.
+faces the problem of simply not knowing how a particular piece of news can impact the market, how far the price moves on average after the news is released, and why the market sometimes doesn't react to it.

-Many sites write on their pages about the importance of fundamental indicators and that they can be used to trade, but, unfortunately, it is almost impossible to find practical information on how to apply certain news.
+Many websites write on their pages about the importance of fundamental indicators and that they can be traded, but unfortunately, practical information on how to apply a particular piece of news is almost impossible to find.

-I also had to face this problem, so I decided to conduct my own analysis and some kind of mathematical calculation.
+I had to face this problem too, so I decided to conduct my own analysis and some mathematical calculations.

 Forex trading is based on two methods of market analysis: technical and fundamental analysis.
 While the latter seems simpler to apply, it raises many questions.